Table of Contents

 Is it OK to Put Cornstarch on Your Face?

 It is always good to use pre-treated cornstarch (with preservatives) on the face as it is safer and healthier.
-Otherwise, do not store your DIY makeup products for more than a few weeks.
+Otherwise, do not store your DIY makeup products for over a few weeks.

 Can Bronzer be Used as a Blush?

 Sure, you can use your bronzer as a blush for more of a natural vibe.
-All you need to do is dust a little amount of it onto the apples of your cheekbones with a big, fluffy brush.
+All you need to do is dust a little onto the apples of your cheekbones with a big, fluffy brush.

 How Can I Make My Bronzer Stay on All Day?

-You can use a facial mist all through the day to keep your bronzer stay on all day.
+You can use a facial mist throughout the day to keep your bronzer on all day.